bitcoin-dot-org/Bitcoin.org/README.md

 ## Earn Bitcoin for Contributing
 Open issues [labeled with "Bounty"](https://github.com/bitcoin-dot-org/bitcoin.org/labels/Bounty) have bounties on them.
-Viewing the issue will reveal the value of the bounty.
+Viewing the issue will reveals the value of the bounty.
 Submit a pull request resolving the issue along with an accompanying note or comment containing a bitcoin address and automatically receive a payment in the amount of the bounty if it gets merged.